Complex manifolds with maximal torus actions: Nondegenerate -actions on complex -manifolds

 In order to show the ``if" part, suppose that $M$ admits an action of a compact torus $G$ which is maximal and preserves the complex structure on $M$.
 Then, we have the complexified action $G^\C \times M \to M$ of the action of $G$.

 Let $G^M$ be as in Section \ref{sec:complexified}.
 Through the exponential map, the Lie algebra $\mathfrak{g}^M$ of $G^M$ acts on $G^M$ holomorphically and effectively.
 Since $M$ has an open dense $G^\C$-orbit, it also has an open dense $G^M$-orbit.
 Therefore $\mathfrak{g}^M$ is isomorphic to $\C^n$.
 Let $N$ be as in Section \ref{sec:fan}.
-For any point $y \in N$, it follows from the definition of $N(G\cdot x)$ (see Lemma \ref{lemm:slicetheorem}) that $y$ is nondegenerate with respect to the action $\mathfrak{g}^M \times M \to M$.
+For any point $p \in N$, it follows from Proposition \ref{prop:slicetheorem} that $p$ is nondegenerate with respect to the action $\mathfrak{g}^M \times M \to M$.
 As we saw in Remark \ref{rema:N}, $N$ coincides with the whole manifold $M$ and hence any singular point with respect to the action $\mathfrak{g}^M \times M \to M$ is nondegenerate.
 This shows that the $\mathfrak{g}^M$-action is nondegenerate, proving the ``if" part.

 \end{proof}